Balmoral & Royal Deeside Tour One-day tour

 Additional information

-• There are uneven paths on part of the tour
+• There are uneven paths on part of the tour and most of this tour is outside.
+Please bring and wear appropriate clothing for the day.

 • Arrangements for individuals with mobility issues can be made if notified in advance